The Hilbert Series and the Flavor Invariants of the 3HDM: 3HDM Hilbert Series Calculation

 \section{3HDM Hilbert Series Calculation}

-The evaluation of this contour integral for the Hilbert series however presents several difficulties.
-In this section, we describe these difficulties and the approaches we used to overcome them.
-Readers who are only interested in the final results for the Hilbert series should skip to Section~\ref{HSResults}.
+The evaluation of this contour integral for the Hilbert series however presents several difficulties. {Previous studies of the 3HDM Hilbert series have been limited either to local expansions of the integrand or to the computation of the ungraded Hilbert series~\cite{Bento:2021hyo}.}

+{In this section, we describe these difficulties and the sequence of standard computational techniques used to overcome them.
+The methods employed are based on established tools from Hilbert-series computations, complex analysis, and invariant theory rather than a new algorithmic framework.
+Readers interested only in the final form of the Hilbert series may skip directly to Section~\ref{HSResults}.}